rathsf/python_utilities/README.md

+Just storing some of my own python functions, seaborn styles and whatever comes along

+#####
-Create your own local python module
+Steps for using pysetyp to install your own module

+1: First install pysetup (with itself actually!)
-1: python3 pysetup.py install
+    - python3 pysetup.py install
-#Then when prompted enter pysetup
+    # then when prompted enter 'pysetup'

+2: Now you can install your own .py files as a module
-python3 -m pysetup install
+    - python3 -m pysetup install
-#promt enter name of file
+    # in promt enter base name of <yourfile>.py
-You can also replace install with develop to install in development mode and continue editing the file.
+    # you can also replace 'install' with 'develop' to continue editing the file